 Phase 2 (Two):

-The National Board of Directors will review the By-laws, the minutes, articles of incorporation and the program plan for approval.
-Once approved, you will be notified in writing and the Chapter will be named.
+The National Board of Directors will review the By-laws, Officer Elections, Chapter Agreement Form and any other documentation for approval.
+Once approved, you will be notified in writing and the Chapter will be Chartered.

 Phase 3 (Three):